-About Bacterial Shapes and Movement (NEW) Virtual Lab Simulation
+Bacterial Shapes and Movement Virtual Lab

 This short, targeted simulation is adapted from the full-length “Bacterial Cell Structure” simulation.